-Since a young age I have been inspired by plants.
-As a child I was a fascinated with the form and structure of weird and wonderful plants.
-I delighted in pulling carrots out of the ground and spraying dirt on my face, and enjoyed climbing trees and testing the boundaries of just how high I could ascend and just how small a branch could hold my weight.
+Since a young age, I have been inspired and fascinated with the form and structure of weird and wonderful plants.
+As a child I delighted in pulling carrots out of the ground and spraying dirt on my face.
+I also enjoyed climbing trees and testing the boundaries of just how high I could ascend and just how small a branch could hold my weight.

-Reflecting on my own happy experiences as a child in nature, and now as an adult, learning from the research in this area, I can see how having positive experiences in nature as a child really does have a lasting impact of your attitude towards nature as an adult.
+Reflecting on my own childhood experiences, which informed my learning as an adult, I can see how having positive childhood experiences in nature has a lasting impact on your attitude towards nature.

-I was fortunate to have a mother and a grandmother who loved growing plants.
+I was fortunate to have a mother and grandmother who loved growing plants.
 I was often in awe at the incredible knowledge my nanna shared as we would walk around the neighbourhood looking at the flowers.
-My mother instilled in me a love for fresh fruit and vegetables, growing up on a hobby farm on the rich floodplains of the Shoalhaven River we always had something growing which I could harvest.
+My mother inspired my love of fresh fruit and vegetables; growing up on a hobby farm on the rich floodplains of the Shoalhaven River, we always had something growing that I could harvest.

-From climbing trees and making bangles and baskets from the willow in my front garden as a child, I studied biology and ecology at university and then worked in bush regeneration where I made it my personal mission to learn as many local Sydney plant species as I could.
+I went from climbing trees and making bangles and baskets with the willow in my front garden as a child to studying biology and ecology at university.
+I then worked in bush regeneration, where I made it my mission to learn as many local Sydney plant species as possible.

-Now full time in the education team at the Royal Botanic Garden Sydney, I love connecting children with nature through our beautiful gardens.
-I realise that with our children growing up in the city, and especially nowadays with the increasingly digital world in which they live, there can be a disconnect between them and the natural world that did not exist for me growing up in the country on a hobby farm with a beautiful garden.
-But with our Royal Botanic Garden Sydney in such a unique position in the centre of the city, we have an opportunity to provide a point of connection for our city kids with nature in a way they might otherwise not experience.
-We have gardens which can delight and inspire children (and adults) in so many ways.
+I love connecting children with nature via my work with the education team.
+Growing up in the city and the increasingly digital world that children inhabit can create a disconnect between them and the natural world that did not exist for me growing up.
+But the Garden's unique location in the centre of the city offers an opportunity to provide a place of connection with nature for our city kids.
+We have gardens that can delight and inspire children (and adults) in so many ways.

-My hope is that in providing an experience of joy for people, no matter what age, in our beautiful Gardens, we will inspire them to love and protect our gardens and natural environments for future generations.
+I hope that in providing an experience of joy for people, no matter what age, in the beautiful Garden, we will inspire them to love and protect our gardens and natural environments for future generations.